 Day 1 – Tucson to Lake Havasu

 We begin our journey by traveling to north through Wickenburg, Arizona, where we enjoy a wonderful group lunch at the Wickenburg Ranch.
 We head on to scenic Lake Havasu for the evening, where we enjoy a group dinner and have time to relax during our stay at the Hampton Inn.
-During our stay in Lake Havasu we may enjoy the Western Winter Blast – an extravagant pyrotechnic display takes place every February and spans five nights at the rodeo grounds – come rain or shine, the show goes on and provides visitors with the rare chance to witness some of the most amazing displays ever seen.
+During our stay in Lake Havasu we may enjoy an extravagant pyrotechnic display that takes place every February and spans five nights at the rodeo grounds – come rain or shine, the show goes on and provides visitors with the rare chance to witness some of the most amazing displays ever seen.
 (L,D)

 Day 2 - Grand Canyon